 Absolutely.
-Air pollution concentration can be as much as 100 times greater in a building than outdoors.
+Air pollution concentration can be nearly 100 times worse in a building than outdoors.
 The American Lung Association found that most people spend 90% of their time indoors, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Wheeling.

-Many regular household items create poor indoor air quality, including:
+Many standard household items contribute to poor indoor air quality, including:

 - Chemicals used in carpet, furniture, upholstery and drapes